JWST's first view of the most vigorously star-forming cloud in the Galactic center -- Sagittarius B2: Introduction

-Sagittarius B2 (Sgr B2), is a powerful laboratory for studying star formation and evolution in conditions similar to the most active period of cosmic star formation (z $\approx$ 2) \citep{madau_cosmic_2014}.
-The molecular cloud is situated $\sim$100\pc away in projection from the Galactic center, located 8.277 \kpc away \citep{gravity_collaboration_mass_2022}.
 Sgr B2 is forming stars at a rate of 0.04 \msun \yr$^{-1}$, almost half of all the star formation in the CMZ, and thus is one of the most star-forming clouds in our Galaxy \citep{ginsburg_distributed_2018}.
 Interferometry with long baselines has enabled resolved studies of the star-forming populations in the cloud; the cloud contains over 700 YSOs, over 50 \hii regions, many outflows, dozens of hot cores, and hundreds of masers \citep{ginsburg_distributed_2018, budaiev_protostellar_2024, schmiedeke_physical_2016, meng_physical_2022, jeff_thermal_2024, budaiev_properties_2025}.
 JWST's sensitivity and resolution allows us to probe recent, but less embedded, star formation on similar scales.

 We present the first findings of the JWST NIRCam and MIRI observations of Sgr B2.
 In Section \ref{sec:observations} we describe the observational setup and data reduction procedures.
 Section \ref{sec:analysis} explains the creation of an extinction map and SED fitting.
 In Section \ref{sec:discussion} we present new and unanticipated findings and discuss the implications with the conclusions summarized in Section \ref{sec:conclusions}.